Skip to main content

 Limitations

-• No runtime query execution -- all analysis is compile-time only.
+• No runtime query execution.
+Analysis is compile-time only.
 Schema information comes from source definitions and upstream models, not from the database.